 If losing a few pounds is one of your goals this year the best place to start could actually be your bed, rather than the gym or your diet.
 Did you know when you lose sleep you can end up gaining weight?

-The the world-wide increase in obesity has multiple factors, including increased consumption of processed foods, increased portion sizes, and our more sedentary nature.
+The worldwide increase in obesity has multiple factors, including increased consumption of processed foods, increased portion sizes, and our more sedentary nature.
 However, there is also a strong correlation between sleep loss and obesity.
-Epidemiological studies have shown that the those who are overweight or obese tend to sleep less too.
+Epidemiological studies have shown that those who are overweight or obese tend to sleep less too.

-For these people the key questions is it the lack of sleep which is causing them to eat more, or does eating more cause them to sleep less.
+For these people the key question is it the lack of sleep that is causing them to eat more, or does eating more cause them to sleep less?
 What are the links between losing sleep and weight gain?

 Sleep and weight gain

 If we are awake for longer, we logically have the opportunity to eat more.
-However, more importantly we also have a number of factors which come together to increase our appetite.
+However, more importantly, we also have a number of factors that come together to increase our appetite.

 Sleep and weight loss